 - Texture Change – If your cheese has gone soft and slimy or your milk has gone lumpy, it has likely gone off.
 Soft fruits on the other hand are usually still fine to eat.

-- Smell- above all else, smell is the most reliable indicator of whether or not food is edible.
-Your nose uses the exact same receptors as your taste buds and so if it smells bad, it will taste bad; in general even if it just smells different from when you first bought it, the food should be binned and if there is a chemically rancid smell, its long gone.
+- Smell – Above all else, smell is the most reliable indicator of whether or not food is edible.
+Your nose uses the exact same receptors as your taste buds and so if it smells bad, it will taste bad.
+In general even if it just smells different from when you first bought it, it’s time to bin it.